 Just an hour by car from the city of Semarang is Mount Ungaran.
 Many people visit the southern slopes of this mountain, not because of the mountain itself but because of the impressive ancient Gedong Songo temple monuments which are scattered across the hillside south of the peak.

 Facts Elevation: 2,187 m (7,175 ft) Prominence: 2,140 m Ribu category Tinggi Sedang Province: Peninsular Malaysia Google Earth: kml Rating: Other names: none.
 Photos Bagging It!
 At 2,187m, Gunung Tahan is the highest peak in Peninsular Malaysia and is located in the Taman Negara National Park.
-It’s probably this region’s most challenging trek and the […]
+It is also the highest peak in the Tenasserim […]

 This Ribu is the most active volcano in Indonesia.
 Its name literally means mountain of fire and it is one of the world’s 16 Decade Volcanoes.
 It can therefore be very dangerous indeed.
 There was a major eruption in 2006 but nothing on the scale of what happened in October and November 2010 when a series of devastating eruptions killed over 300 people across a radius of almost 20km from the crater.